Spike8086/UNSWow/README.md

 The application  **for Windows User** still not get packed, please run python file **operations.py** for use.
  **For Mac user**, now whole applcation is avaliable, you could download via:
 [Download UNSWow v1.0.7 for macOS (zip)](https://github.com/Spike8086/UNSWow/releases/download/v1.0.7-mac/UNSW.v1.0.7.app.zip)
+The application need roughly half mintue to open, pls be patient, and do not click it too frequently!

 When you first open the application, it has 4 samples for ensure could have brief overview for user, if user wanna get rid of sample data that for illustrations, they could simply (Get into the Menu->Click Search Record option->Click "Remove Last Row", do it in four times.)